Skip to main content

 Program Length: 1 hour

-By playing interactive games and discussing individual water habits, Dr. Waterwise teaches students about the water cycle and water conservation behaviors.
-Students gain awareness of drinking water sources, how water is consumed, and why it is important to reduce use.
+Students play an interactive game and discuss individual water habits to learn about water conservation behaviors.
+Students gain awareness of drinking water sources, how water is consumed, and why it's important to reduce use.

 Program Length: 1 hour